Fall Soup Recipes

 Ingredients in This Recipe

-5. Olive Oil: Helps roast and soften vegetables
+5. Olive oil (1–2 tablespoons): Helps roast and soften the vegetables

-6. Vegetable or Chicken Stock: Thins the soup while adding flavor
+6. Vegetable or chicken stock (3 cups, plus more if needed to adjust thickness): Thins the soup while adding savory depth

-7. Heavy Cream or Coconut Milk: Creates a silky finish
+7. Heavy cream or coconut milk (½ cup): Creates a silky, luxurious finish

 Ingredient Substitutions